-- Begin in Mountain, standing with your arms by your sides. - As you take a big breath in, turn your palms out and reach your arms up from your sides until they are overhead, reaching toward the ceiling. - As you breathe out, fold forward and gently reach your arms down, touching your shins, ankles, or maybe the floor. - Bend your knees slightly. - Let your head hang down.
+- Begin in Mountain, standing with your arms by your sides. - As you take a big breath in, turn your palms out and reach your arms up from your sides until they are overhead, reaching toward the - As you breathe out, fold forward and gently reach your arms down, touching your shins, ankles, or maybe the floor. - Bend your knees slightly.